GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 into C.

-Q. what about guarantees of the program's run time, or other resource usage?
+Q. *What about guarantees of the program's run time, or other resource usage?*

 A. Right now, Lean can only reason about the function's return value.
  We will need additional instrumentation to measure resource usage.
 At a high level, within Lean this is doable with the use of monads and possibly metaprogramming.
- If we are reasoning across languages as in the previous answer, instrumentation can be introduce during translation.
+ If we are reasoning across languages as in the previous answer, instrumentation can be introduced during translation.
  I will expand on this in a future post.

-Q. What if I am still uncomfortable with executing code I don’t understand?
-It is not that I have personally read and understood every line of code I have executed, but in this case I would like to be more careful because (a) the code is going to be executed in a more critical domain, and/or (b) the code is written by an AI.
+Q. *What if I am still uncomfortable with executing code I don’t understand?
+It is not that I have personally read and understood every line of code I have executed, but in this case I would like to be more careful because (a) the code is going to be executed in a more critical domain, and/or (b) the code is written by an AI.*

 A. You can still maintain the policy that only human-understood code is to be executed, for the set of domains you define.
 Still, the proofs give you an additional layer of verification and protection.